+ife in Aviron is the humdrum of survival.
 About 70-80% of the people in the world are food producers.
-Farmers, ranchers, and alike.
-They spend most of their lives on their farms working and go into the nearby village or city to sell their crops, buy seeds, buy supplies and tools needed for the next few months and finally pick up the latest news.
-You might see a farmer in town four times a year depending on the distance from the settlement and what needs might arise.
+Farmers, ranchers, fishers and alike.
+They spend most of their lives working, only going into the nearby village or city to sell their crops, buy seeds, get supplies and tools needed for the next few months and finally pick up the latest news.
+You might see a farmer in town three times a year depending on the distance from the settlement.

-They are not very educated and have basic math skills.
-They may be literate but are not.
+They are not very educated and have only the most basic math skills.
+They are rarely literate.
 They rely on the honesty and integrity of those they meet.
 This is how they measure people.
 They are married to neighbors, and arranged marriages are the norm.

 Because they are typically far from town, they rely on themselves.
-Of course, emergencies come, but rarely with the benefit of time so, terrible things will happen.
+Of course, emergencies come up, but rarely with the benefit of time so, terrible things will happen.
 Occasionally a passing through druid may bless their land and livestock.
-They will pay homage to Allyra for good harvests and pay tribute to Scyndar to watch over their families and finally to Andor when the end comes that the soul of the departed goes unimpeded to be judged by Ahk.
+They will pay homage to Allyra for good harvests and pay tribute to Scyndar to watch over their families and finally to Andor when the end comes and the soul of a departed loved one can go unimpeded to be judged by Ahk.

-You rarely if ever, have seen or even heard of magic, except in stories, songs, or rumors.
-You judge the man, not the magic.
+These people rarely if ever, have seen or even heard of magic, except in stories, songs, or rumors.

-You know of other races, and you most likely have seen; humans, goblins, gray orcs, dwarves; with the occasional elves, Jotnar, centaur, and va-kesh; while gnomes, halflings, black orcs and Nephilim are rare; and the Dark elves are a long-forgotten memory.
+You know of other races, and you most likely have seen; human, Goblin, Green Orcs, Dwarf; with the occasional Elf, Jotnar, Centaur, and Va-Kesh; while Gnomes, Halflings, Serpentines are rare; and the Nape, Black Orcs and Nephilim are very rare.
+The Drow are a distant legend.

 Monsters and Undead are exceedingly rare, even if one farmer is killed or worse there are 20,000 that were not.
 So, it becomes just a story for most, and a few will know the horror, but most won’t.
 Their self-sufficiency will get them through or so they believe.